David Thompson (chef): Career

-Thompson made his name at Darley Street Thai in Sydney, which he opened in 1992 in Darley St, Newtown upon his return from living and working in Bangkok for several years.
-He then opened Sailors Thai in 1995, also in Sydney.
-The success of these restaurants got him noticed by Singaporean hotelier Christina Ong, who asked him to open a restaurant in one of her COMO hotels.
+After visiting Thailand in his 20s, Thompson moved there to learn the language and study the cuisine for two and a half years.
+He returned to Australia and opened Darley Street Thai in Sydney in 1992, followed by Sailors Tai in 1995.
+The success of these restaurants was noticed by the Singaporean hotelier Christina Ong, who asked Thompson to open a restaurant in one of her COMO hotels.